 How and Where to Open a Roth IRA

-For the 2016 and 2017 tax years, the most you can contribute to a Roth IRA is $5,500.
-If you are 50 or over, you may contribute a total of $6,500.
-If you have earned income, you can contribute to both a traditional IRA and a Roth IRA, but the combination of your contributions cannot exceed $5,500 ($6,500 if 50 or over).
+For the 2019 tax year, the most you can contribute in a year to a Roth IRA is $6,000, or $7,000 if you're 50 or over.
+If you have earned income, you can contribute to both a traditional IRA and a Roth IRA, but the combination cannot exceed the above figures.

 Each Roth IRA contribution relates to a specific calendar year.
 You can make a contribution from January 1 of that year until the filing deadline of your tax return.
-Those who wish to make a 2016 Roth IRA contribution can do so from January 1, 2016 until April 18, 2017.
-The deadline for Roth IRA contributions for the 2017 tax year is April 17, 2018.
-You don't have to make the entire $5,500 contribution at once; you can make many smaller contributions, as long as the total contributed does not exceed $5,500.
+Those who wish to make a 2019 Roth IRA contribution can do so from January 1, 2019, until April 18, 2020.

 Unlike 401(k) plans and traditional IRAs, there is no age at which you must begin to distribute money from your Roth IRA.
 As a result, Roth IRAs are an excellent tool to pass along wealth to your children or grandchildren.